rfvgyhn/min-ed-launcher/README.md

 #### Epic
 1. Download the [latest release] for Windows
 2. Extract executables from the zip archive
-3. Navigate to your Elite: Dangerous install location (folder that contains `EDLaunch.exe`)
+3. Navigate to your Elite Dangerous install location (folder that contains `EDLaunch.exe`)
 4. Copy `MinEdLauncher.exe`
 5. Delete or rename `EDLaunch.exe` (e.g. `EDLaunch.exe.bak`)
 6. Copy and rename `MinEdLauncher.Bootstrap.exe` to `EDLaunch.exe`.
 This step is required because